-As a final product, each student should develop and submit a research proposal on a topic selected in consultation with the instructor.
-They have to perform a thorough literature review, and explain their research agenda, motivation, hypotheses, and empirical design.
-The report should be about 10 page long (no more than 12 pages - details will be announced later and subject to change) with at least 4 pages of literature review.
-The proposal should be presented in 12-point Times New Roman font, with a 1.5-line spacing and 1-inch page margins.
-Preliminary empirical analysis is only optional (not required) given the duration of the course being very short.
-To boost students' soft skills and communication, they are required to present their work to the entire class for up to 10 minutes.
+Each student should develop and submit a research proposal as a final product.
+They have to perform a thorough literature review and explain their research plan, motivation, hypotheses, and empirical design.
+The report should be about 10-page long (no more than 12 pages - details will be announced later and subject to change) with at least three pages of literature review.
+The proposal should be presented in 12-point Times New Roman font, with a 1.15-line spacing and 1-inch page margins.
+The preliminary empirical analysis is only optional (not required).
+To boost students' soft skills and communication, they must present their work to the entire class (presentation time and schedule will be determined later).